Hansmu/graphql-tutorial/README.md

 For example, in our code, that'd be the `jobs` query.

 GraphQL will get the data and keep it in memory.

+## Frontend library

+When using GraphQL, you might want a frontend library that abstracts the communication with GraphQL.

+One more full option would be to use Apollo Client.

+The main feature that it brings to the table is caching.

+Also it fully handles the query with all of its states.